Crossing Paths with Wildlife Image

 • When hiking, keep kids between adults.
 Never allow them to lead or trail the group.

-• Adults, review our tips on living and recreating responsibly with wildlife with the kids in your life so they can help you keep people and wildlife safe.
+• Adults: Teach the kids in your life our tips on living with wildlife and recreating responsibly so they can help keep people and wildlife safe.

 Teach your kids to be SMART!

 • Stop!
 Do not run!
-If you run, the animal may chase.
+If you run, the animal may chase you.

 • Make yourself look big!
 Put your hands over your head or pull your jacket up over your head.
 Look as big as you can so the animal knows that you are too tough to mess with.